An Epic Perth to Kalbarri Road Trip Itinerary

 Continue along the Coral Coast or back to Perth

 While you might just plan on heading as far north to Kalbarri, I highly recommend doing the full Perth to Exmouth road trip.
-I have a detailed 10 day itinerary in my guide here.
+I have a detailed 10 day itinerary here.

 In Exmouth, you’ll find pristine beaches, spectacular snorkelling and even have the chance to swim with whale sharks